Sheldon-Lloyd/Cyber.Beast/comic/makkusu/2/page-8-script.md

 # Page 8
 ## Panel 1
-Airiona's arm is regenerating
+Airiona's arm begins to regenerate

     Airiona: (You know) You're pretty smart

 ## Panel 2
-Airiona's arm is regeneration is complete
+Airiona's arm is regeneration is complete and she test and moves her new hand

     Airiona: And not just because you were able to fix my CSD so quickly